chilikasha/tinytools/README.md

 # Tiny tools

 A collection of useful, simple, single purpose apps and tools for everyday problems and tasks.
-With focus on macOS.
+With a focus on macOS.

 If you have any questions or suggestions please open an issue.\
-Periodic URLs scans are made using [Markup Link Checker](https://github.com/becheran/mlc) to avoid broken links and dead projects.
+URLs are checked with [Markup Link Checker](https://github.com/becheran/mlc) on every update to avoid broken links and dead projects.

 ## Table of contents